February 13, 2026

 how to choose hiking boots that fit

 Fit should be your first concern when buying hiking boots.
-If they don't fit your feet, the nicest hiking boots in the world will suck.
+If they don't fit your feet, the best hiking boots in the world will suck.
 Unfortunately, plenty of hikers and backpackers buy boots that don't fit.
 According to the (female) podiatrist who trained me in footwear, there are more women wearing hiking boots a full size too small than wearing their correct hiking size.
 Many men buy their hiking boots too big or too small.

 The best way to buy boots that fit is to get fitted at your local hiking shop or REI (not a sporting goods chain store).
 If that's not an option right now, here are some pro tips from my fitting experience: